About the Journal

 The JP&S welcomes papers from any relevant field including the following:

-The JP&S is entirely open access: we do not charge article processing fees and all content is freely available online (on this site) under a Creative Commons CC BY 4.0 Attribution Licence which grants authors the most extensive rights.
+The JP&S is entirely open access: no charges are made to authors or readers.
+All content is freely available online under a Creative Commons CC BY Attribution Licence which grants authors the most extensive rights.
 The journal publishes both double blind peer reviewed papers and invited material.
-JP&S adheres to the publication standards and ethics shared by all White Horse Press publications.
-The journal does not print advertisements.

-The JP&S was established in 2016 by campaigning environmental charity Population Matters as a forum to bring together scholars from diverse disciplines, stimulate discussion and further the development of research around the population–consumption–technology nexus.
-Since 2022 the JP&S has been published by The White Horse Press with two issues per year.
-It continues to be generously supported by Population Matters, which covers all production costs, but the journal remains entirely editorially independent and welcomes all perspectives on the relationship between human numbers and environmental change.
+The JP&S was established in 2016 by campaigning environmental charity Population Matters as a forum to bring together scholars from diverse disciplines, stimulate discussion and further the development of research around the population-consumption-technology nexus.
+Since 2022 the JP&S has been published by The White Horse Press.
+It continues to be generously supported by Population Matters but remains entirely editorially independent and welcomes all perspectives on the relationship between human numbers and environmental change.

 Preservation